 Best Nanny Agencies

-• 15% of the nanny's gross annual salary for full-time and/or part-time nannies.
-Nanny hourly rate is determined by families.
+• 18% of the nanny's gross annual salary for full-time or rotating nannies, with the nanny hourly rate determined by families (typically starting at a minimum of $25 to $35+ per hour)

-• 15% of a personal and household assistant's gross salary.
+• 18% of a personal and household assistant's gross salary

 Where is the Best Place to Find a Nanny for Your Children?